 These are the active chemicals in chemical sunscreen (and some mineral brands too) and are best avoided — especially when it comes to a baby sunscreen.
 Some of these ingredients may appear under different names, too.

-- Homosalate: EWG gives homosalate a four safety rating, which means its moderately safe but there are possible side effects.
+- Homosalate: EWG gives homosalate a 4 safety rating, which means its moderately safe but there are possible side effects.
 Homosalate is widespread and has been found in breast milk.
-This skin-penetrating hormone disrupts estrogen, androgen, and progesterone.10
+This skin-penetrating hormone disrupts estrogen, androgen, and progesterone.

 - Octocrylene: This UV absorbing chemical has been found to cause allergic skin reactions.
-It has also been banned in Japan and is associated with cardiovascular disease, biochemical changes, and cellular damage.11
+It has also been banned in Japan and is associated with cardiovascular disease, biochemical changes, and cellular damage.

 - Octisalate: This is a penetration enhancer that has a decent toxicity rating from EWG.
 It is usually used in combination with other harsh chemicals that may not be as safe.

-- Avobenzone: While this ingredient has a low toxicity rating, it only filters UVA rays and has to be mixed with other (harmful) chemicals to stabilize it.12
+- Avobenzone: While this ingredient has a low toxicity rating, it only filters UVA rays and has to be mixed with other (harmful) chemicals to stabilize it for use in topical sunscreens.

 Inactive Ingredients to Avoid in Baby Sunscreen